Jonathan Greenleaf Eveleth

 Jonathan Greenleaf Eveleth (May 8, 1821 – December 10, 1861) founded the first oil company in America with George Bissell in 1854.
-Partners in the Wall Street law firm of Eveleth & Bissell, the two formed the Pennsylvania Rock Oil Company with 5 other investors from New York, New Haven, and Titusville, Pennsylvania, to "raise, procure, manufacture, and sell Rock Oil."
+Partners in the Wall Street law firm of Eveleth & Bissell, the two formed the Pennsylvania Rock Oil Company with five other investors from New York, New Haven, and Titusville, Pennsylvania, to "raise, procure, manufacture, and sell Rock Oil."

+Early life and education

 Eveleth was born in New Gloucester, Maine, on May 8, 1821, to James and Hannah Austin Eveleth.
 His father was a leather tanner and boot and shoe maker and a descendant of early colonial families of Massachusetts.
 He was a direct descendant of Joseph Eveleth, juror in the Salem Witch trial of John Proctor, and a second cousin of Theophilus Parsons, Chief Justice of the Supreme Judicial Court of Massachusetts.
 Eveleth married Mary Weeks of Bath, Maine, in 1852.

+He graduated from Bowdoin College in 1847 and Harvard Law School in 1854.